nicodoggie/devctl-plugin-kind/README.md

 yarn global add devctl-plugin-kind@npm:@nicodoggie/devctl-plugin-kind
 ```

+Then, in a properly-configured repository, run `devctl kind:up` to create a kind cluster.

+To deploy services, run `devctl kind:switch`

 Currently, the init command is incomplete, and examples aren't up yet.
 I'll
 rectify that in a future commit.